8 Making maps with Python

 Make this Notebook Trusted to load map: File -> Trust Notebook

-Figure 8.26: Displaying multiple layers in an interactive map with .explore
+Figure 8.26: Displaying multiple layers in an interactive map with .explore, with layer controls

 8.3.4 Symbology